Dispersion in time and space: what propagating optical pulses in time (& not space) forces us to confront

 We might have hoped to find a less approximate comparison between the spatially propagated and the temporally propagated approaches to dispersion what has just been discussed.
 Further, although qualitative comparisons can also be made, ideally we would like a specific and quantitative comparison as done for e.g. testing the unidirectional approximation \cite{Kinsler-2007josab}.

 That this is not as simple as it might sound can be demonstrated as follows: write two mathematically identical but physically and notationally distinct propagation equations, i.e. ~

-For simplicity, this comparison is done in the 1+1D limit and for unidirectional equations; the residual $\omega$ or $z$ behaviour has been merged with the reference behaviour to give single propagation parameters $K(\omega)$ or $\Omega(z)$.
+For simplicity, this comparison is done in the 1+1D limit and for unidirectional equations; the residual $\omega$ or $z$ behaviour has been merged with the reference behaviour to give single propagation parameters $\kappa(\omega)$ or $\Omega(z)$.

 Superficially, the comparison between eqn. \eqref{eqn-examples-waveZprop} and \eqref{eqn-examples-waveTprop} looks promising.
-However, the vacuum part of $K(\omega)$ is $\omega/c$, but the vaccum part of $\Omega(z)$ is in contrast a spatial derivative, i.e. $c\partial_z$.
-Even if it were possible to match up the functional forms of the non-vacuum temporal response of $K(\omega)-\omega/c$ with a spatial structure giving $\Omega(z)-c\partial_z$, the vacuum parts would remain unmatched.
+However, the vacuum part of $\kappa(\omega)$ is $\omega/\pLightspeed$, but the vaccum part of $\Omega(z)$ is in contrast a spatial derivative, i.e. $\pLightspeed\partial_z$.
+Even if it were possible to match up the functional forms of the non-vacuum temporal response of $\kappa(\omega)-\omega/\pLightspeed$ with a spatial structure giving $\Omega(z)-\pLightspeed\partial_z$, the vacuum parts would remain unmatched.
 Alternatively, we could compare the $z$-propagated $\omega$-domain to the $t$-propagated $k$-domain.
 However, although in this case the reference behaviours match, but the $k$-domain model now has a convolution that does not appear in the $\omega$-domain one.